Introduction

 Implement Event-Triggered Emails to Celebrate Special Events

-A good reward program doesn’t just reward customers for making a purchase; it keeps them engaged by making them feel special and valued by your company.
+A good loyalty program doesn’t just reward customers for making a purchase; it keeps them engaged by making them feel special and valued by your company.
 That’s why, in addition to offering a points system, you should provide your customers with gifts and promos to help them celebrate special days such as birthdays, the anniversary of them signing up for your program, and even holidays.

 A/B Test Offers and Measure Engagement to Optimize Your Program